Avital Cohen Looks Divine In A Red Bandeau Bikini

 Avital Cohen slipped back into a bikini on Instagram, and her 1.9 million fans could not be more thrilled.
 The Thursday afternoon update captured the model in a hot red bikini that looked divine on her flawless figure.

 Cohen posed in the center of the frame for the outdoor shoot.
 The social media influencer was positioned in front of a wall of large stones that were covered with a dusting of sand.
 A stretch of beach could be seen in the corner of the image, and there was a home and a few tiki-like awnings at her back.
-Cohen had one foot in the sand, and she bent the opposite leg at her knee, kicking it behind her and resting it on the rock.
+Cohen had one foot in the sand.
+She bent the opposite leg at her knee, kicking it behind her and resting it on the rock.
 She looked down toward the ground as she gathered a few strands of hair in her hand.

 The model slayed in a skimpy bikini that boasted a bright red hue.
 The color of the suit popped against her allover glow, and it possessed minimal fabric — something that her audience certainly didn’t seem to mind.
-On her upper-half, she sported a bandeau top that fell low on her chest and showed off her ample bust.
+On her upper half, she sported a bandeau top that fell low on her chest and showed off her ample bust.
 The garment tied in the middle with a large bow, which helped draw further attention to her enviable assets.

 The bottom of the swimsuit featured the same large bow, which was tied a few inches above her navel and showcased her trim abs.
 The sides of the suit were worn high on her hips and left her legs on full display.
 She painted her nails a powder blue color that provided another perfect pop of color.

-Cohen styled her long, brunette locks with a deep side part and her lock spilled over her shoulders and back.
+Cohen styled her long, brunette locks with a deep side part and her locks spilled over her shoulders and back.
 She rocked a bold red lipstick that matched the shade of her suit and added another sexy element to the racy photo.

 In the caption of the upload, Cohen played weathergirl and shared that the forecast for the summer of 2020 is sunny.
 She also noted that the future looks bright and commented on her beautiful swimsuit.